blairmorris/angular-demo-temp/README.md

 # Angular Movie App Demo
-This is a temporary project for a mini code challenge.
-It will be made private after 7 days from it's  release.
+This is a small angular app project for a previous code challenge.

 ## Viewing the demo